VladBahlai/UniversitySchedule/README.md

 - User can see `Work study plan of specialty` where can see all disciplines with selected department, specialty, course and groups.

-# All users can:
-- User can navigate to `Free audiences` with selected date and time of lection filter.
-- User can navigate to `Group schedule` where can get schedule from selected group.
-- User can navigate to `Audience schedule` where can get schedule from selected audience.

 # Staff

 Given user is logged on as Staff: